 It wasn’t until the 1930s when the gardening societies and botanists decided to revitalize the river that Greenville residents began to see the beauty of the college, and to think of Furman University along this bank as a public visiting place for all (much as it is on its gorgeous campus today).
 But when Furman moved away, and shopping malls and big highways moved in, the area again was forgotten as a resource.
-In fact, roads even covered the Falls from you, as you may already know.
+In fact, roads even covered the Falls from view, as you may already know.

 Seventy years later, in 2000, a $7.5 million project to rebuild the West End gave another round of hope to the area.
 A “Free the Falls” campaign was created in 2001.
-The first item on the list was to remove the bridge that covered the river completely.
+The first item on the list was to remove the bridge that covered the river's falls.
 Although highly controversial among natives (many who had grown up with the river as an stinking eyesore and high crime area), the Greenville mayor Knox White and others began to rally around the idea of a new park.
 The May 2002 Reedy River Master Plan, a collaboration between Clemson University, the City of Greenville, and Greenville County, and drawn up by Andrea Mains, made the final call to the city: the road would come down and the falls made visible in a park.
 With some negotiation, it happened.